 Instructions

-- Cut the butter into ¼"- ½" cubes and put back in the fridge to firm back up for a few minutes.
+- Cut the butter into ¼" cubes and place in the fridge to firm back up while you prepare the other ingredients.

-- If you have a food processor, you can use it to mix the pie dough.
-Place the flour mixture and cubed butter in food processor.
+- Cut the cold, cubed butter into the flour mixture either a pastry blender, by scissor cutting with two butter knives or even just by squishing it between your fingers, just be careful that the butter doesn't start to melt from the warmth of your hands.
+Keep blending until the dough becomes mealy and crumbly, forming pea-sized granules.
+Alternatively, you can use a food processor to mix the pie dough together.
+Begin by placing the flour mixture and cold, cubed butter in food processor.
 Gently pulse until the flour changes from silky to mealy; this should only take a handful of pulses so watch it carefully.

-- Form the dough into two disks and wrap them in plastic.
-Chill for at least 1-2 hours before rolling and forming.
-If you don't plan on using the dough within a few hours or on the day you prepare it, you can store the dough in the freezer.
+- Chill the dough for at least 1-2 hours in the refrigerator before rolling and forming.
+If you don't plan on using the dough within a 12-24 hours, you can store the dough in the freezer.
 (If it sits in the refrigerator too long, it could start to turn a grayish color.)

 Notes